 The sarcoid is drying up.
 I am satisfied with the progress.

 The sarcoid is nearly gone.
 I still see a small speck of abnormal tissue remaining in the wound bed.
-I continue my T&T Yellow application.
+I continue my Homemade Turmeric Yellow (HTY) paste application.

 The wound bed is clean, with healthy pink tissue.
 No sign of infection.

 Following HTYP treatment, zinc oxide diaper rash salve provides excellent healing properties for the open wound bed to heal over quickly and entirely.

 I have my own special recipe for my Homemade Turmeric Yellow Paste (HTYP) for topical application to difficult spots, including those that cannot be covered or wrapped.
 It dries quite quickly into a smooth plaster.
 Many remedies to treat skin infections and cuts contain oil, wax, or petroleum jelly, but I don't like those products on my horses, since they have a tendency smear, rub off, collect dirt and quickly turn sticky and gunky.